nirson123/computer_vision_ex1/README.md

 the 'gamma.py' file define one function- gammaDisplay, that gives a slidebar to choose gamma for gamma currection (and dispaly the image after currection) the 'ex1_main.py' file is a main program that demonstrate the use of the differate functions. the file was given and not implemeted by me. the task has provided some images for testing - 'bac_con.pnj', 'beach.png', 'dark.jpg', 'water_bear.png'.
 I added two images - 'testImg1.jpg' and 'testImg2.jpg'.
+*note*: all functions that get an image (not image path) as an argument, assume range [0,1].

+the progam was tested on PyCharm IDE with python 3.9